 Funds for emergency response activities are derived from several sources.
 Some states, through permit and fee systems for generators of radioactive waste, have funded their emergency response activities.
 Still others have assessed fees on the nuclear power industry whether or not a specific utility generated the wastes involved in the accident.
-On the federal level, money from the Nuclear Waste Fund can be used for emergency response activities.
-Section 180(c) of the NWPA is another potential source of funding for the nuclear waste management system's public safety and emergency response activities.
+On the federal level, money from the Nuclear Waste Fund can be used for emergency response activities under provisions of §180(c) of the NWPAA.

 When the nuclear power industry was in its infancy, Congress recognized the need to establish a liability system to handle claims in the event of a nuclear incident or occurrence.
 Consequently, the Price-Anderson Act was passed in 1957 as an insurance and indemnity system for radiological incidents.
 In 1988, the act was amended to raise the liability ceiling for claims to over \$7 billion.
 Price-Anderson provides for a two-pronged system of insurance and indemnity, depending on the type and size of the facility in question and the circumstances surrounding, among other things, a transportation accident.
 The act also establishes a framework for handling claims in conjunction with the Federal Tort Claims Act (FTCA) and state liability provisions.
 In 1988 the act was changed to provide for, among other things: a presidential commission on catastrophic nuclear accidents; a civil penalty of up to \$100,000 for any indemnified party who knowingly violates the act; allowances for the NRC to borrow funds necessary for the payment of claims when awards exceed the amount of retrospective premium insurance available in a given year; and a 15-year extension, as opposed to the 10-year extension granted to the act in previous years.

-Through the comprehensive system described in these pages, officials propose to safely generate, transport, handle and dispose of radioactive wastes within the national nuclear waste management system.
+Through the comprehensive system described in these pages, government officials propose to safely generate, transport, handle and dispose of radioactive wastes within the national nuclear waste management system.